nikl881/food-delivery-app/README.md

 *   Stripe <br/>
     Stripe provides APIs that are used to integrate payment processing into the application (Django checkout app).

+## UX perspective

+The documents of the preparation phase are included in a separate project location, which can be found at in the link below.
+This includes wireframes and mockups and basic images for the branddesign.
+Link to the external project documentation: https://drive.google.com/drive/folders/1j0HzRKoam8EjZAPFfb7HS6ehQz7dCioG?usp=sharing

 ## Database schema and initial design

 In order to make a good and deliberate start with this project, careful consideration was given first to the exact data flows that will become part of the (dynamic) content of the website.